sovonasanyal/TO-DO-LIST-USING-HTML-CSS-JAVASCRIPT/README.md

 # Prerequisites :
 Knowledge of HTML, CSS and Javascript.

-# VS Code Installation Guide :
-Visual Studio Code is a free and powerful open-source code editor used in various purposes.
-Download your specified version from VS Code.
-Follow the Documentation to get accustomed and get started coding in this wonderful editor

 # Features of this To-Do List
 * It will take input of the tasks you want to perform
 * It will provide you with an insight of how many tasks are pending